 At the lottery meeting, we will draw names randomly to fill any available spots in our classes and to form our waiting lists.
 The lottery meeting is a public meeting, but you are not required to be present.

 After the lottery meeting, results will be emailed to families by April 22nd.
 If you don’t hear from us by then please call.

 We will offer you no more than one week to make a decision about taking the spot in the school.
 As we work our way through waiting lists, we may notify you during the summer.
 If that happens, you will have to make the decision without a visit to the school, so please make use of the Open House and/or In-school Information Sessions described above to inform yourself about our school.
 Be prepared to make a quick decision!
 Beginning in August and through the next school year, we will shorten the time for a decision to just two weekdays.

-If school is in session when you are offered a spot at the school, we can arrange for you and/or your child to visit class.
-Due to Covid these visits will be limited to 15 minutes indoors, with time to meet further outside.
+If school is in session when you are offered a spot at the school, we can arrange for you and/or your child to visit the class.
 Please call the school to make these arrangements as soon as you can after you have been notified of an enrollment offer.
 There are no visits available during the summer, so again, please take advantage of our Open House and/or In-school Information Sessions.
-We do not offer visits to studets on the waitlist until they have been offered a spot.
+We do not offer visits to students on the waitlist until they have been offered a spot.